software-mansion/react-native-screens/createNativeStackNavigator/README.md

 How the given screen should appear/disappear when pushed or popped at the top of the stack.
 Possible values:

+- `custom` - Resolves in no animation, should be used to provide custom animations with `animationSpec` prop.
 - `default` - Uses a platform default animation.
 - `fade` - Fades screen in or out.
 - `fade_from_bottom` – performs a fade from bottom animation
 - `flip` – Flips the screen, requires stackPresentation: `modal` (iOS only).
+- `none` - The screen appears/disappears without an animation.
 - `simple_push` – performs a default animation, but without shadow and native header transition (iOS only)
 - `slide_from_bottom` – performs a slide from bottom animation
 - `slide_from_right` - slide in the new screen from right to left (Android only, resolves to default transition on iOS)
 - `slide_from_left` - slide in the new screen from left to right (Android only, resolves to default transition on iOS)
-- `none` - The screen appears/disappears without an animation.

 Defaults to `default`.